s10l/docker-eibd-build-rpi/README.md

-# eibd-build-rpi
+# docker-eibd-rpi-build
-Build eibd for the RaspberryPI
+Build eibd for the RaspberryPI on x64 Platform